JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

   }
 ```

 What might be going wrong here?
+How might we fix the code?

 When you've got an idea, move on.

+**Acceptance Criteria:**

+TODO

 **Solution:**